mbeddr/mps-platform-docs/src/doc/docs/mps_internal/navigating_mps_source.md

 - [MPS debugger](https://www.jetbrains.com/help/mps/using-mps-debugger.html)
 - [Context actions](https://www.jetbrains.com/help/mps/context-actions-tool.html)
 - editor related actions
-- run configurations + execution of baselanguage and othe languages
+- run configurations + execution of baselanguage and other languages
 - refactorings
 - UI components and tools such as the dependency viewer, the new module dialog as well as different finders
 - all other actions (jetbrains.mps.ide and jetbrains.mps.ide.mpsdevkit)